heal-dev/heal-dataset-formance-payments/README.md

 ## Background

-Heal is an agent that turns your codebase into a production-like, testable sandbox.
-Then it tests the hell out of it, end-to-end.
-This is a sample sandbox with specs and tests generated on the open-source PSP orchestration framework [formance](https://github.com/formancehq/payments).
+This is a sample test sandbox with specs and tests generated on the open-source PSP orchestration framework [formance](https://github.com/formancehq/payments).
+It was created with Heal, an agent that turns your codebase into a production-like, testable sandbox, then tests the hell out of it.

 ## How to run tests